agrawal-d/remote-touchpad/README.md

 ## License

 ```
-Remote Touchpad - A Windows application that allows you to use your mouse as a touchpad.
+Remote Touchpad - A Windows application that allows you to use your smartphone as a touchpad.
 Copyright (C) 2025 Divyanshu Agrawal <agrawal-d at outlook dot com>

 This program is free software: you can redistribute it and/or modify